An interactive session with Mike Pandey, an avid filmmaker who has taken giant leaps in wildlife and environmental filmmaking.

 The Q&A round

-In an interactive discussion, the excited and curious students started asking a lot of questions and Mike handled every question with fine élan.
+In an interactive discussion, the excited and curious students started asking a lot of questions and Mike H Pandey handled every question with fine élan.
 Applying his worldly experience of such a niche aspect of filmmaking, he guided them towards understanding the deeper aspects of the entire production pipeline – right from scripting, research and development, planning shoots, and filming to editing.
 He also expressed his concern on the future of wildlife films, mentioning how there are a very few number of buyers apart from government agencies and NGOs for wildlife-related issues.

-Inspiration and support for young film makers
+Inspiration and support for young filmmaker

-Functionally being the president of IDPA (Indian Documentary Producers Association) himself, Mike expressed a need for a secure platform for documentaries in India.
+Functionally being the president of IDPA (Indian Documentary Producers Association) himself, Mike Pandey expressed a need for a secure platform for documentaries in India.
 He encouraged the students to participate in this quest for exploring different environmental issues, raising them in the form of films, and submitting their films to the IDPA (since the organization is continually engaged in an endeavor to establish new film makers, to expand their horizons, push the boundaries, experiment and improvise to tell their stories in innovative ways by providing exposure and workshops for skill enhancement).

-He also shared bits of quick trivia out of his booty, like how even the dreaded pests (like cockroaches) are being utilized to formulate antibiotics, etc. With a promise to be in touch with the students through social media for addressing any of their queries, Mike concluded the session, drawing a huge round of applause from the students.
+He also shared bits of quick trivia out of his booty, like how even the dreaded pests (like cockroaches) are being utilized to formulate antibiotics, etc. With a promise to be in touch with the students through social media for addressing any of their queries, Mike H Pandey concluded the session, drawing a huge round of applause from the students.

 After a lunch break, the students were treated with a screening of his ‘Green Oscar’ winning film, ‘The Last Migration’.